antazoey/xamarin-docs/docs/get-started/quickstarts/database.md

 ## Prerequisites

 You should successfully complete the [previous quickstart](navigation.md) before attempting this quickstart.
-Alternatively, download the [previous quickstart sample](/samples/xamarin/xamarin-forms-samples/getstarted-notes-navigation/) and use it as the starting point for this quickstart.

 ::: zone pivot="windows"